mike-scott/osfoundries/src/content/product.md

 The Linux microPlatform is a complete software implementation for an updatable, connected device.
-It comprises a recent Linux kernel.org stable kernel tested on a variety of SoCs, and a minimal set of services to run product applications and services in Docker Containers.
+It comprises a recent Linux kernel.org stable kernel tested on a variety of SoCs, and a minimal set of services to run product applications and services in Docker containers.
 The microPlatform is deliberately intended to be a minimal core implementation using best practices to increase security through reducing attack surfaces, and to increase product quality and performance.
 A typical headless product implementation with networking stack and